ericoporto/ags-manual-wiki/Multimedia.md

 The second type of files that AGS can play is anything supported by Windows Media Player.
 This includes AVI, MPG and more.
-However, in order for these to work on the player\'s system, they will need to have the correct codecs installed.
+However, in order for these to work on the player's system, they will need to have the correct codecs installed.
 For example, if you create your video with the XVid codec, the player will need to have XVid installed to be able to view it.
 These types of video cannot be included into the game EXE, so